GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: System Architecture

 \section{System Architecture}

 The full architecture of our GovScape implementation can be found in Figure \ref{fig:architecture}.
 The client (top-left) sends a query to the server (middle).
 If the query is a semantic text search or visual search, the query is then embedded server-side and sent to Faiss (bottom-left), which returns the top $k$ nearest-neighbor results using the logic described in Section \ref{sec:nlsearch} or \ref{sec:visualsearch}, respectively.
-For exact text search, the requests are handled by our SQLite FTS5 keyword index (bottom), as described in Section \ref{sec:exacttextsearch}.
-These results are then sent to the SQLite Metadata DB bucket (bottom-right) to filter PDFs based on filter conditions (if not enough PDFs are returned, we loop back to grab more).
+For exact text search, the requests are handled by our Lucene keyword index (bottom), as described in Section \ref{sec:exacttextsearch}.
+These results are then sent to the SQLite Metadata DB bucket (bottom-right) to filter PDFs based on filter conditions.
 The IDs of these filtered PDFs are sent to the client.
 PDF thumbnails and higher-resolution page images are retrieved from the AWS S3 bucket, and the search results are rendered for the end-user.
 In this section, we further detail these constituent components.
-Our open-source code for GovScape is available at: {{\url{https://github.com/bcglee/govscape/}}}.
+Our open-source code for GovScape is available at: {{\url{https://github.com/govscape/govscape/}}}.